Article

 • Lender competition:

-• Private credit continues to gain momentum, promoting its ability to offer flexible, bespoke and faster-closing structures, while banks are actively competing for high-quality, smaller assets
+• Private credit continues to gain momentum, promoting its ability to offer flexible, bespoke and faster-closing structures, while banks are heavily competing to finance a smaller number of higher-quality assets

-• A growing pool of undeployed capital (dry powder) is fuelling intense competition, forcing lenders to offer more borrower-friendly terms, including ‘high water marking’, ‘portability provisions’ and mandatory PIK (payment-in-kind) toggles (often 3–4% cash pay floor)
+• A growing pool of undeployed capital is fuelling competition.
+This is forcing lenders to offer more borrower-friendly terms, including ‘high water marking’ (setting performance metric limb of the grower basket at the highest performance achieved by the borrower during the life of the facility), portability provisions and mandatory PIK (payment-in-kind)

-• Lenders are maintaining strict scrutiny on financial covenants, with EBITDA adjustments and debt service cover ratios becoming standard in the mid-market.
-Covenant structures are shifting, however, with increased use of voluntary and automatic, ratchet-based covenant resets.
-EBITDA adjustments are facing tighter, more negotiated caps (10–25%)
+• Lenders are maintaining strict scrutiny on financial covenants, with leverage and debt service cover ratios becoming standard in the mid-market.
+EBITDA adjustments are permitted, subject to clear controls and caps.
+To obtain greater flexibility, especially on longer investments, sponsors are pushing for grower baskets and voluntary and automatic, ratchet-based covenant resets.

 • Structured finance solutions:

-• There is high demand for unitranche and club-style facilities, which offer flexibility in structures like delayed draws and earn-outs
+• There is high demand for unitranche and club-style facilities (specialised and non-traditional lending structures), which offer flexibility in structures like delayed draws and earn-outs

-• Rise of insurance capital: insurance firms are becoming more active in providing direct, long-term capital, increasing liquidity in the mid-market
+• Rise of insurance capital: While insurance firms are becoming more active in providing direct, long-term capital on larger deals, they are less active in the lower mid-market.

-• Banks are moving from testing to deploying AI across the enterprise, including in lending, risk management and customer service
+• Banks are transitioning from a concerted period of testing AI-driven technology to its practical deployment across lending, risk management and customer service

-• Sustainable finance: continued integration of ESG factors into investment and lending, with a focus on supporting the transition to net zero.
+• Sustainable finance: While the integration of ESG factors into investment and lending continues, with a focus on supporting the transition to net zero in bigger deals, this isn’t a significant factor in the lower mid-market.

 Conclusion